LINDENWOLD, N.J. (WPVI) -- Police have identified the pilot and passenger who were injured in a plane crash in Camden County.

-The plane went down at 12:47 p.m.
-Wednesday on the 500 block of East Linden Avenue in Lindenwold.
+The plane went down at approximately 12:47 p.m.
+Wednesday on the 500 block of East Linden Avenue.

 Angelo Grizzoli saw the plane flying too low, seconds before impact.

-"All of a sudden I hear 'Boom!', and it goes over my roof," said Grizzoli.
+"All of a sudden I hear 'Boom!', and it goes over my roof," Grizzoli said.

-Police say a 66-year-old pilot and his 72-year-old passenger were trapped upside down for about 20 minutes in the mangled aircraft that landed in Doretha Williams' backyard.
+Police say Gilchrist and Misek were trapped upside down for about 20 minutes in the mangled aircraft that landed in Doretha Williams' backyard.

 "Thank God for the trees, that it was able to protect everything.
-What day do you come home and there's a plane actually in your yard?" said Williams.
+What day do you come home and there's a plane actually in your yard?"
+Williams said.

 First responders from just across the street cut the men out of the plane.

 "I saw one guy get pulled out.
 From what I saw it looked like he didn't look too bad.
-I thought it was going to be a lot worse than what it is," said Shari O'Neil of Lindenwold.
+I thought it was going to be a lot worse than what it is," Shari O'Neil of Lindenwold said.

-The McCafferty family, which owns the plane, says it's registered in Maryland, where they live, but had rented it out to a Delaware man name Wayne Gilchrist, who had intended to go flying with his friend.
+The McCafferty family, which owns the plane, says it's registered in Maryland, where they live, but had rented it out to Gilchrist.

 "Obviously something went wrong with this airplane.
-It's unknown right now what it was, but typically airplanes like this will suffer from engine failure, and that results in these off-airport landings," said Arthur Wolk, aviation expert.
+It's unknown right now what it was, but typically airplanes like this will suffer from engine failure, and that results in these off-airport landings," aviation expert Arthur Wolk said.

 Wolk says the FAA will be looking at a number of factors including the plane's mechanics.